+Eyjafjallajokull is a volcano completely covered by an ice cap.
 Eyjafjallajokull is one of the smaller ice caps of Iceland.
-The ice cap covers an area of about 100 square kilometres (39 sq mi) and it has many outlet glaciers.
+The ice cap covers an area of about 100 square kilometres (39 sq mi), and it has many outlet glaciers.
 The main outlet glaciers are to the north: Gigjokull that flows into Lonid, and Steinholtsjokull which flows into Steinholtslon.
-The mountain itself stands 1,651 metres (5,417 ft) at its highest point.
+The mountain itself stands 1.651 metres (5.417 ft) at its highest point.
 It has a crater 3–4 kilometres (1.9–2.5 mi) in diameter that opens to the north.

 The eruption that stopped the world

 On March 20 2010, Eyjafjallajokull began spewing molten lava in an uninhabited area in South Iceland, after being dormant for 180 years.
 On April 14th 2010, after a brief intermission, the volcano erupted again from the top crater.
 The renewed eruption caused massive flooding, and 800 people had to evacuate.
 This eruption threw volcanic ash several kilometers up in the atmosphere.
 The ash plume led to air traffic disruption in North-West Europe.
 The disruption lasted for six days and stranded thousands of travelers.

 It happened again in May, resulting in the closure of airspace over many parts of Europe.
 The eruption also created electrical storms, which are very rare in Iceland.
 On May 23rd, the London Volcanic Ash Advisory Commission declared the eruption to have stopped.
 The volcano continued to have several earthquakes daily, with volcanologists watching the mountain closely.
 As of August 2010, Eyjafjallajökull was dormant.